josealdo/atoms-of-confusion-with-eye-tracking/Results/README.md

-# Summarizing the results for our Research Questions (RQs)
+# Summarizing the Results for Our Research Questions (RQs)

 Table 1: Results for time spent in AOI and in Code (RQ1).
 O = Obfuscated code; C = Clarified code; PD = percentage difference; PV = p-value; ES = effect size.
 Columns O and C are based on the median as a measure of central tendency.